 John D. Holst is an Associate Professor of Lifelong Learning and Adult Education.
 He teaches graduate courses on social theory, adult learning theory, globalization, and Paulo Freire.
 He is the author of the book Social Movements, Civil Society, and Radical Adult Education (2002), co-author along with Stephen Brookfield of the book Radicalizing Learning: Adult Education for a Just World (2011), and co-editor along with Nico Pizzolato of the book, Antonio Gramsci: A Pedagogy to Change the World (2017).
 His research focuses on theory development for and case studies of the social justice tradition in adult education.

 Dr. Adnan Qayyum is an assistant professor of lifelong learning and adult education.
-He specializes in: 1) Comparative and international online and distance education; 2) Digital technologies and adult learning; 3) Health literacy; 4) Quantitative research design.
+He specializes in comparative and international online and distance education, digital technologies and adult learning, health literacy, and quantitative research design.

 Dr. Rebecca Tarlau is an assistant professor of education and labor and employment.
-Her ethnographic research agenda has three broad areas of focus: Theories of the state and state-society relations; Social movements, critical pedagogy, and learning; Latin American education and development.
+Her ethnographic research agenda has three broad areas of focus: theories of the state and state-society relations; social movements, critical pedagogy, and learning; and Latin American education and development.